vmware/go-vcloud-director/.changes/v2.20.0/536-bug-fixes.md

-* Fix a bug, that would not return an error while authenticating with invalid password [GH-536]
+* Fix a bug that prevented returning a specific error while authenticating with invalid password [GH-536]